JeromeA/LispIdeaPlugin/NOTES.md

 Summary:
 * SearchForUsagesRunnable.searchUsages()
-* PsiSearchHelperImpl.processRequests (called)
-* PsiSearchHelperImpl.processCandidates (not called)
 * call LowLevelSearchUtil.processElementsAtOffsets
-* which calls processTreeUp to go through the token and all the parents
+* which calls processTreeUp to go through the token and its parents all the way to the File.
 * they are checked one after another by calling SingleTargetRequestResultProcessor.processTextOccurrence.
 * which looks up for any reference for that PsiElement
 * if the reference resolves to the target, it's a hit

-But for a package, processTextOccurence is never called.
-Probably the string that is searched is not in the index.

-The thread in charge of doing the job is running a SearchForUsagesRunnable, whose mySearchFor is the UsageTarget.

-* Why is it working for a symbol, but not for a package?
-* What are getType(), getDescriptiveName() and getText() for?
-The Strings they restur doesn't seem to appear in the find usage results, like the comment suggest.